tkurtbond/tkurtbond.github.io/posts/2020/03/12/dale-e-rippkes-kane-timeline-reflections-on-planned-but-unfinished-novels/index.rst

-He also has two interesting articles on the planned but unfinished Kane novels, `Reflections of a Midnight Sun`_ and `Phantasmal Tomes`_, and another interesting article on the Kane/Elric crossover, `Rethinking The Gothic Touch`_, a world gazetteer of Kane, `The Age of Shattered Empires`_.
+He also has two interesting articles on the planned but unfinished Kane novels, `Reflections of a Midnight Sun`_ and `Phantasmal Tomes`_, and another interesting article on the Kane/Elric crossover, `Rethinking The Gothic Touch`_, and a world gazetteer of Kane, `The Age of Shattered Empires`_.

 .. _`Reflections of a Midnight Sun`: http://thedarkstormfiles.blogspot.com/2011/12/reflections-of-midnight-sun-by-dale.html